marionbarker/LoopPatches/README.md

 * Option is similar to the fixed 40% correction of Automatic Bolus when Glucose in slightly elevated above correction range
 * Option provides 80% correction with Automatic Bolus when Glucose is elevated (above 200 mg/dL, 11.1 mmol/L)

-This branch works with main (3.2.2).
+This branch works with dev as of LoopWorkspace commit 0ea1acf, 2023-May-21.
-A separate branch is required for dev.

 The associated PR are (Loop 1988 and LoopKit 477).

 This branch of LoopPatches should only be used by experienced testers.
 There will be updates.
 We started calling this a "linear" ramp, but it will probably be renamed later.

-If you have a released version of Loop with CustomTypeOne LoopPatches installed, you must first remove them.
+If you have a version of Loop with CustomTypeOne LoopPatches installed, you must first remove them.
 See [Remove CustomTypeOne LoopPatches](#remove-customtypeone-looppatches).

 ### Summary Instructions